CodeMash-2023-Spring-Workshop/docs/06_Production.md

 # Production

-The path to production is paved with decisions
+The path to production:

 - Executables
-  - JAR
-  - WAR
 - Containers
 - Native Image

-## Package
+## Executables

 The spring-boot-loader modules lets Spring Boot support executable jar and war files.
 If you use the Maven plugin or the Gradle plugin, executable jars are automatically generated, and you generally do not need to know the details of how they work.